 Educational Programs

-Sutter’s Fort State Historic Park is a premier destination for educational experiences in California, serving over 50,000 students annually.
+Sutter’s Fort State Historic Park is a premier destination for field trips in California.

-As the nonprofit partner to Sutter’s Fort, Friends of Sutter’s Fort works with our donors to support the following programs.
-We also provide grants and financial assistance to schools to help them overcome barriers that may prevent them from visiting Sutter’s Fort.
+As the nonprofit partner for Sutter’s Fort SHP, Friends of Sutter’s Fort works to support these programs and provide grants and financial assistance to schools to help them overcome barriers that may prevent them from visiting Sutter’s Fort.

 Field Trips